-25 Jul Kelowna Wine Tasting Tours: 4 Things to Keep in Mind When Tasting Ice Wine
+25 Jul Kelowna Ice Wine Tasting: 4 Things to Keep in Mind

-The Okanagan is a unique wine growing area, not only because of its hot, dry summers and perfect soil conditions, but also because it is one of the few places in the world where ice wine is produced.
+The Okanagan is a unique wine-growing area, not only because of its hot, dry summers and perfect soil conditions but also because it is one of the few places in the world where ice wine is produced.
 This liquid dessert is sweet and rich and is also extremely hard to produce, as the grapes must be picked while frozen on the vine and must meet strict Vintners Quality Alliance (VQA) standards.
-You can try this sweet nectar while on Kelowna wine tasting tours with Teehouse Wine Tours.
+Experience this sweet nectar in a Kelowna ice wine tasting on a tour with Teehouse.

 A Sweet Beginning